data-mermaid/mermaid-ingest-docs/README.md

 ## API Client

-Insomnia is an API client used to make life easier when working with REST APIs and we'll be using this tool to help out with ingesting data into the MERMAID platform.
-This repository includes an Insomina workspace import file (`mermaid_ingest_workspace.json`), which loads API calls for ingesting different Sample Unit type records from CSV files.
+Insomnia is an API client used to work with RESTful APIs, and we'll be using this tool in this repository to ingest data into the MERMAID platform.
+This repository includes an Insomina workspace import file (`mermaid_ingest_workspace.json`), which handles authentication and loads API calls for ingesting different Sample Unit type records from CSV files.

 Insominia can be downloaded from https://insomnia.rest/

 ## Environments

-### Sub Environments
+Environments have been created within the Insomnia workspace for

-Environments have been created for
+`local`: [http://localhost:8888](http://localhost:8888): Used for software development testing

-`local`: [http://localhost:8888](http://localhost:8888): Used for software development testing `dev`: [https://dev.collect.datamermaid.org](https://dev.collect.datamermaid.org): Used for Quality Assurance testing of new features, bug fixes, etc.
+`dev`: [https://dev.collect.datamermaid.org](https://dev.collect.datamermaid.org): Used for Quality Assurance testing of new features, bug fixes, etc.
 `prod`: [https://collect.datamermaid.org](https://collect.datamermaid.org): Live application that everyone uses.

-Also, the details needed to authenticate and make calls to the MERMAID API have been setup.
+Also, the details needed to authenticate and make calls to the MERMAID API have been set up.

 ## Ingests Available